Disk Evolution Study Through Imaging of Nearby Young Stars (DESTINYS): V721 CrA and BN CrA have wide and structured disks in polarised IR: Discussion

 On the other hand, the bell shape of V721\,CrA's SPF, with its weaker forward scattering, is generally associated with smaller and fluffier grains, with lower fractal dimension \citep[e.g][]{Min+2016:dust, Tazaki&Dominik2022}.
 This would be in line with the younger age estimated for V721\,CrA and consequently its lesser degree of dust evolution.
 A caveat is that the SPF analysis described in this subsection implicitly assumes that the dust is homogeneously distributed in the azimuthal dimension.
 Any substructure or shadow would add uncertainty to the extraction of the SPF, as could be the case for both V721\,CrA and BN\,CrA.

-In light of the differences between V721\,CrA and BN\,CrA, arising from the SPF analysis, a future model regression could improve on the first one, in which we assumed the same dust opacities for both disks (with compact grains).
-In any case, the first step was mandatory, since extracting the SPF requires assuming a disk geometry in the first place.
-A further modelling iteration would surely shed more insights into the dust properties in each disk, but requires heavy computational resources, and it is beyond the scope of the present work.
+In light of the differences between V721\,CrA and BN\,CrA that arise from the SPF analysis, future models could improve starting from the assumption of the same dust opacity for both disks (with compact grains).
+The first step was mandatory since extracting the SPF requires assuming a disk geometry in the first place.
+A further modelling iteration could shed more insights into the dust properties in each disk, but requires heavy computational resources, and is beyond the scope of the present work.